Tencent/MedicalNet/README.md

 # MedicalNet
 This repository contains a Pytorch implementation of [Med3D: Transfer Learning for 3D Medical Image Analysis](https://arxiv.org/abs/1904.00625).
 Many studies have shown that the performance on deep learning is significantly affected by volume of training data.
 The MedicalNet project aggregated the dataset with diverse modalities, target organs, and pathologies to to build relatively large datasets.
-Based on this dataset, a series of 3D-ResNet pre-trained models and corresponding transfer-learning training code are provided.
+Based on this dataset, a series of 3D-ResNet pre-trained models and corresponding transfer-learning training code are provided

 ### License
 MedicalNet is released under the MIT License (refer to the LICENSE file for detailso).